-Isaiah’s unit, Georgia’s 60th Infantry, was captured and after many battles throughout the war, found themselves with General Rovert E. Lee at the surrender at Appomattox on April 12, 1865.
-Isaiah and at least one other member from his regiment, John Jones, were issued pardons that allowed them safe travel home and the two of them, perhaps with others from their unit, walked all the way back from Virginia to Cordele, GA.
+Isaiah’s unit, Georgia’s 60th Infantry, was captured and after many battles throughout the war, found themselves with General Robert E. Lee at the surrender at Appomattox on April 12, 1865.
+Isaiah and at least one other member from his regiment, John Jones, were issued pardons that allowed them safe travel home.
+So, the two of them, perhaps with others from their unit, walked all the way back from Virginia to Cordele, GA.

 Upon returning, Isaiah introduced his friend John Jones to his sister Lydia, who he married.
-And less than a year after his return, Isaiah (who eventually became a Senator for Georgia) would marry Nancy Sheppard Williams.
+And less than a year after his return, Isaiah, who eventually became a Senator for Georgia, married Nancy Sheppard Williams.

-The two of them would continue the Williams Family tradition, growing the family by another four children and emerging as important farmers and business people in the Reconstruction Era South.
-And times must have been tough directly following the Civil War but by 1890, new plans for the Old South were beginning to emerge as railroads backed by Northern money expanded into the region, bringing new business opportunities for the Williams Family.
+The two of them would continue the Williams Family tradition, growing the family by another four children.
+They would become important farmers and business people in the Reconstruction Era South.
+And times must have been tough directly following the Civil War but by 1890, new plans for the Old South were beginning to emerge.
+Railroads backed by Northern money expanded into the region, bringing new business opportunities for the Williams Family.

 Plans were laid for an initial rail line and a section of Isaiah Williams land was set aside to establish a small whistlestop along this line that would come to be known as Raines Station.
-A handful of shops, homes, and other supporting facilities popped up here where trains would carry agricultural goods like cotton, peanuts, as well as passengers.
+A handful of shops and homes popped up here where trains would carry agricultural goods like cotton, and peanuts, as well as passengers.

 The Albany Northern Railroad was founded in 1895 and the old mercantile store at Raines Station was likely built shortly after that, between 1895-1910.
 It would come to be an important landmark to the rural community it served, eventually operating as a doctor’s office as well.